 - HIPAA also applies to business associates.
-A business associate is any person or organization who provides services to King's Daughters which involves use or disclosure of PHI. - Examples: Billing vendors, Tri-Data, Maintenance service providers, etc. - To comply with HIPAA, all business associates must have business associate agreements with King's Daughters. - King's Daughters can be held responsible if our business associates are not compliant with HIPAA. - If you utilize a vendor who may qualify as a business associate, please contact Legal Services to assure an appropriate agreement is in place.
+A business associate is a person or entity that performs certain functions or activities that involve the use or disclosure of PHI on behalf of, or provides services to, a covered entity. - Examples: Billing vendors, Tri-Data, Knight Horst Maintenance service providers, etc. - To comply with HIPAA, all business associates must have business associate agreements with King's Daughters. - King's Daughters can be held responsible if our business associates are not compliant with HIPAA. - If you utilize a vendor who may qualify as a business associate, please contact Legal Services to assure an appropriate agreement is in place. - You can contact Sydney Keeton, Director of Legal Services, at x 80179.